janssen70/hybrid_ai/README.md

 You can start playing around by terminating the script and modify code in TracksHandler.handle.

 ## WSL (Windows Subsystem for Linux)
-To use Windows Subsystem for Linux in combination with a local Mosquitto install, mirrored networking mode is to be recommended so that the camera can connect to the broker.
+To run this example on Windows Subsystem for Linux using a local Mosquitto install, it's advised to use "mirrored networking mode".
+This allows the camera to reach the broker from the outside, through the Windows host.
-You can use the [setup instruction here](https://github.com/janssen70/datacollection/tree/main/wsl), instead of port 5080, use 1883 for testing
+You can use the [setup instruction here](https://github.com/janssen70/datacollection/tree/main/wsl), instead of port 5080 mentioned there, use 1883 for testing